lindhor/geoportal-server-catalog-wiki/Installing-Geoportal-Server-2.5.0.md

   </beans:bean>
 ```
 ## Security configuration
-You can configure various authentication options such as simple, LDAP, OAuth2.
+You can configure various authentication options such as simple, LDAP, OAuth2 in Geoportal.
 The main configuration file for security is  [Tomcat8]/webapps/geoportal/WEB-INF/classes/app-security.xml.
  * To configure geoportal to use simple authentication, see [Security configuration simple](https://github.com/Esri/geoportal-server-catalog/wiki/Security-configuration-Simple)
  * To configure geoportal to use LDAP authentication, see [Security configuration LDAP](https://github.com/Esri/geoportal-server-catalog/wiki/Security-configuration-LDAP)
  * To configure geoportal to use ArcGIS authentication, see [Security configuration ArcGIS](https://github.com/Esri/geoportal-server-catalog/wiki/Security-configuration-ArcGIS)